-Moreover, there are currently no FDA-approved therapeutics for the prevention of Lyme disease.
+Moreover, there are currently no FDA-approved small molecules or biologics for the prevention of Lyme disease.
 A vaccine for Lyme disease, LYMERix, was developed and launched by SmithKline Beecham in 1999.
-Approximately 1.5 million doses of the vaccine were sold in 1999, but the product was quickly pulled from the market following negative press and class action litigation claiming a dangerous side effect profile.
-We are aware of a second vaccine currently under development by Valneva for Lyme disease, VLA-15, an mRNA-based vaccine being developed by Yale University, and a pre-exposure prophylaxis injectable therapy being developed by MassBiologics involving a human anti-Lyme monoclonal antibody.
+Approximately 1.5 million doses of the vaccine were sold in 1999, but the product was quickly pulled from the market following negative press and a class-action litigation claiming a dangerous side effect profile.
+We are aware of a second vaccine currently under development by Valneva in partnership with Pfizer for Lyme disease, VLA-15, an mRNA-based vaccine being developed by Yale University, and a pre-exposure prophylaxis injectable therapy being developed by MassBiologics involving a human anti-Lyme monoclonal antibody.